-Known for his skill in complex multi-party litigation, Marc has handled numerous large construction defect actions.
-Notably, he successfully represented the Hertz Corporation in connection with the collapse of its massive multi-story parking garage at Newark Liberty International Airport.
-He also recovered over 1.2 million dollars for the West Morris Regional High School District Board of Education in a construction defect action.
+Marc also successfully represented the Hertz Corporation in connection with the collapse of its massive multi-story parking garage at Newark Liberty International Airport.
+In addition, he recovered over $1.2 million for the West Morris Regional High School District Board of Education in a construction defect action.

 Marc successfully represented the co-executor of an over $25 million estate in a highly publicized estate litigation.
 In the aftermath of the unsolved murder of the testator, a prominent real estate developer, Marc effected the removal of a co-executor who was himself a suspect in the murder.
 He also recovered over $1 million which had been misappropriated from the estate by the co-executor.

 In another closely watched case involving a $198 million development proposal, Marc successfully represented the Borough of Sayreville at trial and through appeal against a developer’s challenge to the Borough’s amended zoning ordinance.

 Marc successfully represented United Steel & Wire Company in a high profile massive toxic tort class action in Camden County.
 There, plaintiffs sought to certify a medical monitoring class of every person who used or consumed Camden drinking water for a period of 180 days or more between 1974 and 1998.
 Marc served as one of the lead defense attorneys who successfully opposed class certification and obtained the dismissal of the underlying action on statute of limitations grounds.